 Installed size: 175 M

-Install mariadb-server package to install MariaDB server instead.
+Install mariadb-server instead to install MariaDB server.

 $ sudo systemctl status mysqld